IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 Each team is permitted to register two (2) stand-in players at a time for the event.
 The team coach may also serve as a stand-in, subject to all applicable rules outlined herein.

-Stand-ins are eligible only if they have not participated for another team in the same Season.
-A stand-in must be approved by Tournament Officials at least 1 hour prior to the start of the respective match.
+Stand-ins are eligible only if they have not participated for another team in the same tournament.
+A stand-in must be approved by Tournament Officials prior to the start of the respective match.

-Once a stand-in has played for a team in a Season, they are locked to that team for the duration of that Season.
+Once a stand-in has played for a team in a tournament, they are locked to that team for the duration of that tournament.

 Roster changes, including the use of stand-ins, are not permitted mid-map (Map is ongoing).
 However, in-between maps roster changes are allowed.